Chermside & Districts Historical Society

 It will also create a link to the airport.
 This has disrupted many businesses and changed the lives of people living along the route.
 Houses have been demolished, people have relocated, and building work has continued day and night.

 Farmer Joe’s, a very successful business on Gympie Road in Kedron.
-It was demolished in 2009 to make way for the Northern Busway.
+It was closed in 2009 to make way for the Northern Busway.

 Medical needs of the district